 Why AI Agent Platforms Are Dominating in 2026

-The market has shifted from “can we build agents?” to “how do we run them at scale?”
-Platforms are the answer.
+The market has shifted from “can we build agents?” to “how do we run them safely across real workflows?”
+Platforms are the answer when the business value depends on reliability, governance, and repeatable execution rather than one impressive prototype.

 Top AI Agent Platforms Compared (2026)